 - Use the FAQ page of your site to cover off the main objections people could have for working with you.

 For help putting together a key message profile for your business, get in touch.
-My Design & Build service includes this as part of the programme.
-And, to overcome any objections you might have: I charge a fixed rate for the plan, we would get together in a very nice meeting room, and if you don’t already know the information I need, I’ll help you to figure it out – no judgement and no looking silly.
+Our Freelance Marketing Manager service includes this as part of the programme.
+And, to overcome any objections you might have: we charge a fixed rate for the plan, we would get together in a very nice meeting room, and if you don’t already know the information I need, I’ll help you to figure it out – no judgement and no looking silly.

 Photo credit: Benjamin Voros